facebookarchive/commoner/README.md

 [Stitch](https://github.com/sstephenson/stitch) for delivery to a web browser.

-Commoner also takes care to rewrite all `require` calls to use [relative module identifiers](http://wiki.commonjs.org/wiki/Modules/1.1#Module_Identifiers), so that the output files can be installed into any subdirectory of a larger project, and external tools do not have to give special treatment
+If you pass the `--relativize` option, Commoner also takes care to rewrite all `require` calls to use [relative module identifiers](http://wiki.commonjs.org/wiki/Modules/1.1#Module_Identifiers), so that the output files can be installed into any subdirectory of a larger project, and external tools do not have to give special treatment